jmuddappa/decades_end/README.md

 ![](https://i.imgur.com/AUeIH2y.png)

 # Decade's End
-An end-to-end data science project currently in development.
-My project aims to collect data, examine the data and then finally build and deploy a recommender system.
+An end-to-end data science project that involves scraping, cleaning, creation of databases and data analysis to find the top 10 movies of the decade.

+An article I wrote about the project was featured on Analytics Vidhya: https://medium.com/analytics-vidhya/the-top-movies-of-the-decade-according-to-the-internet-f6be0357c7fb

 ## Contents
-So far the project contains 3 Jupyter notebooks:
+The project contains 3 Jupyter notebooks:
 1. Data Collection
   - **Data Scraping and cleaning** : Scraped the titles from 35 "best movies of the decade" websites using a variety of techniques.
 Cleaned 1500+ data points using python and excel functions.
 2. Data Cleaning